-Your New Beginnings, Inc. Mission Statement:
+Your New Beginnings, Inc.

-To raise the public awareness of the need for social and criminal justice reform, and to provide better access to programs and services for returning citizens.
+To raise public awareness of the need for social and criminal justice reform, and to provide better access to programs and services for returning citizens.

-Launched in 2018, Your New Beginnings, Inc. seeks to expand the reach of Crossroads through the development of “Crossroads Coast-to-Coast,” to expand the reach of the message on the need for criminal and social justice reform with particular attention paid to how to access programs and services to support returning citizens.
+Launched in 2018, Your New Beginnings, Inc. seeks to expand the reach of Crossroads through the development of “Crossroads Coast-to-Coast,” to broaden the reach of the message of the need for criminal and social justice reform with particular attention paid to how to access programs and services to support returning citizens.
 Your New Beginnings, Inc. is seeking strategic partnerships, not solely for funding, but to achieve a true collaborative effort.

 Your New Beginnings, Inc. & “Crossroads Coast-to-Coast”

-Diagnosed in 1999 with chronic Myelogenous Leukemia, a bone marrow transplant from her sibling saved Moore Brown’s life.
+Diagnosed in 1999 with Chronic Myelogenous Leukemia, a bone marrow transplant from her sibling saved Moore Brown’s life.
 Living at the National Institute of Health while undergoing treatment left Moore Brown so grateful to have received the care and treatment that she decided to dedicate her life to helping others.
-Among the organizations that Brown supports in addition to Your New Beginnings, Inc. are the Leukemia and Lymphoma Society and the Freddi House emergency shelter program.
+Among the organizations that Brown supports are the Leukemia and Lymphoma Society and the Freddi House domestic violence emergency shelter program.

 Frederick Douglass Anderson, Board Member, Your New Beginnings, Inc. Anderson has held numerous executive positions in the print, audio, and video industries over the last 30 years.
 A lifetime resident of Washington, D.C.
 Anderson has received numerous awards for his service to residents of the District of Columbia.
-(Outstanding Service/The Mayor’s Youth Council; The mayor’s Award for Outstanding Service on the Neighborhood Planning Council; represented Washington, D.C. as a Delegate at the white House Conference on Children and Youth).
+(Outstanding Service/The Mayor’s Youth Council; The Mayor’s Award for Outstanding Service on the Neighborhood Planning Council; represented Washington, D.C. as a Delegate at the White House Conference on Children and Youth).
 Anderson currently serves in various consulting roles within the A/V Tech and Video television production industries.

 Taifa served as the Advocacy Director for Criminal Justice for the Open Society Foundations and Open Society Policy Center from 2002-2018.
-She focused on issues of sentencing reform, law enforcement reform, reentry, prison reform, executive clemency, and racial justice.
-She also founded the Justice Roundtable coalition while at the Open Society Foundations.
+She focuses on issues of sentencing reform, law enforcement reform, reentry, prison reform, executive clemency, and racial justice.
+She also founded the Justice Roundtable Coalition while at the Open Society Foundations.
 As the Roundtable convener, Taifa led the coalition responsible for passage of both the Second Chance Reentry Act (2008) and the Fair Sentencing Act (2010).
-Taifa was the founding director of the award-winning Equal Justice Program at Howard University School of Law from 1996-2002, where she also directed the Law School’s Externship Program and taught seminars on Racial Disparity in the Criminal Justice System, Public Interest Law, and the Law of Corrections and Prisoners’ Rights.
+Taifa is the founding director of the award-winning Equal Justice Program at Howard University School of Law from 1996-2002, where she also directed the Law School’s Externship Program and taught seminars on Racial Disparity in the Criminal Justice System, Public Interest Law, and the Law of Corrections and Prisoners’ Rights.
 She taught as an adjunct professor at American University Washington College of Law and Howard University Law School and has also taught high school students criminal law as part of the National Bar Association’s Crump Law Camp since 2001.

 Taifa served as legislative counsel for the American Civil Liberties Union from 1991-1996 where she was the principal spokesperson on criminal justice and civil rights issues; policy counsel for the Women’s Legal Defense Fund from 1989-1991; staff attorney for the National Prison Project from 1984-1987; Office Manager and Network Organizer for the Washington Office on Africa from 1980-1983; elementary school teacher at Nation House Watoto School from 1977-1980, and as founder and director of a Saturday School for youth during the 1970s.
 She also maintained a general criminal and civil law practice in the District of Columbia between 1987-1991, representing indigent adult and juvenile clients, and specializing in employment discrimination law.